 This art exhibition offers an immersive multimedia experience using multimedia channels and tools, allowing spectators to discover, explore, and experience Gucci’s environment through its creative vision of design and fashion.
 Gucci’s Archetype was first introduced in Florence, Italy, and then begins its global tour in Shanghai.

-The exhibition’s name refers to the original form from which all copies are made, and that creators can never reproduce them as every piece of art is unique.
+The exhibition’s name refers to the original form from which all copies are made, and that creator can never reproduce them as every piece of art is unique.

 “I thought it was interesting to accompany people in these first six years of adventure, inviting them to cross the imaginary, the narrative, the unexpected, the glitter.
 So I created a playground of emotions that are the same as in the campaigns, because they are the most explicit journey into my imagery”.Alessandro Michele, Gucci’s Creative Director

 When we look at this specific exhibition, it is clear that Gucci’s commitment to artification is a perfect mix reuniting three different perspectives: artistic fashion, an artistic business vision, as well as a culture of purpose.
 Thanks to all of these subtle ingredients, Gucci has been able to redefine luxury, bringing art and fashion altogether and creating a new and innovative movement.

 The exhibition is made of different spaces in which visitors can look at multi-screen creations, such as Gucci’s Beauty’s ‘Bold, Bright, and Beautiful’ lipstick campaign – featuring the punk singer Dani Miller’s.

 Gucci uses every kind of artistic instrument, such as music, painting, but also some specificities about the pop-culture sphere, inviting visitors to enter Gucci’s themed spaces using enhanced cutting-edge technologies, elaborate handcrafting, and innovative interior designs.

 Moreover, the exhibition has been commemorated with Chinese celebrities, such as Chinese singer Luhan and pianist Gina Alice.
 In fact, Gucci is also known for its various collaborations with Chinese celebrities, and that’s why it might influence as well Chinese consumers.

 If you want to attend this exhibition, here are some information: